bw7/Popular-Photos/README.md

 Popular-Photos
 ==============

-Using Instagram API and Angular.js to find real-time popular photos on Instagram.
+Using Instagram API and AngularJS to find real-time popular photos on Instagram.